 - Description of protagonist

-- Complicating incident (basically the big thing that happens in the beginning that sets your character on your way)
+- Complicating or inciting incident (basically the big thing that happens in the beginning that sets your character on your way)

 - Verb that describes what your protagonist does to your villain